susiegriggo/Phynteny/README.md

 **WARNING** Without a GPU training will take a very very long time!

 Scripts are included to test and train models.
-Can refer to the included notebooks to help choose optimal thresholds and evaluate performance.
+Notebooks will be included soon to help choose optimal thresholds and evaluate performance.

 ## Bugs and Suggestions
 If you break Phynteny or would like to make any suggestions please open an issue or email me at susie.grigson@flinders.edu.au

 ## Citation
-If you use pharokka to first annotate your phage please site it as well! <br>
+If you use pharokka to annotate your phage before using Phynteny please site it as well! <br>

 George Bouras, Roshan Nepal, Ghais Houtak, Alkis James Psaltis, Peter-John Wormald, Sarah Vreugde, Pharokka: a fast scalable bacteriophage annotation tool, Bioinformatics, Volume 39, Issue 1, January 2023, btac776, https://doi.org/10.1093/bioinformatics/btac776